kavyareddy1210/mars-rovers/README.md

 This application handles validation of input file entered.
 It implements rspec for most of the application.

 # Instructions to run application and tests
-`ruby init.rb input.txt`
+After cloning repo, change directory to mars-rovers and then run `ruby init.rb input.txt`